avaleske/SharkEyes/README.md

 - Install [PyCharm](http://www.jetbrains.com/pycharm/) (There's a free 30 day trial and free academic license.)
 - Install [Python](https://www.python.org/) or use the Python that comes with your system.
 The system python, however, is likely out of date.
 - Install Python Pip using instructions from [here](https://pip.pypa.io/en/latest/installing.html).
 (Using the `get-pip.py` script described in the links makes this pretty easy.)
 - This step is likely Windows only.
-You have some dependencies you need to install before install fabric:
+You have some dependencies you need to install before installing fabric:
-  - Install the pycrypto binaries with `easy_install http://www.voidspace.org.uk/downloads/pycrypto26/pycrypto-2.6.win32-py2.7.ex`
+  - Install the pycrypto binaries with `easy_install http://www.voidspace.org.uk/downloads/pycrypto26/pycrypto-2.6.win32-py2.7.exe`
   - Then `pip install paramiko`
 - Install [Fabric](http://www.fabfile.org/installing.html) with `pip install fabric`.
 You can do this in a virtualenv if you want, but it shouldn't conflict with anything so that's likely not critical.
-- Clone this repo to local drive using the button (if you use Git Desktop) or the url on the side.
-If you want to use ssh so you don't have to keep entering passwords, learn how to setup ssh keys with GitHub  [here](https://help.github.com/articles/generating-ssh-keys/)
+- Clone this repo to your local drive using the button (if you use Git Desktop) or the url on the right side of the main github repo page.
+If you want to use ssh so you don't have to keep entering passwords, learn how to setup ssh keys with GitHub [here](https://help.github.com/articles/generating-ssh-keys/).
-  - When cloning, keep in mind that you'll be adding a few directories at the same level as the project directory, so cloning the recommended approach is to make a directory for the project, cd into that, and then clone the repo.
+  - When cloning, keep in mind that you'll be adding a few directories at the same level as the project directory, so the recommended approach is to make a directory for the all this stuff, cd into that, and then clone the repo.
 (So for example, create directory at `~/code/sharkyes/` and run `git clone` from inside that directory.)
   - Clone the repo with `git clone git@github.com:avaleske/SharkEyes.git` for ssh,
   - or `git clone https://github.com/avaleske/SharkEyes.git` for http.
 - Finally, create a `media/` directory at the same level as your project directory.
 For the example directory structure listed above, it'd be at `~/code/sharkeyes/media/`, since the repo you just cloned is at `~/code/sharkeyes/SharkEyesCore/`.

 #####Bringing the virtual machine online:
 - While at this point you can just run `vagrant up`  to download and configure the centos box, it's recommended to first download the base box manually.
   - To download box base manually, you can do `vagrant box add centos65 https://github.com/2creatives/vagrant-centos/releases/download/v6.5.3/centos65-x86_64-20140116.box`